 Despite the fact that most of the underlying bedrock is buried beneath glacial sediments and lake deposits, there are two known areas of exposed bedrock within the Beltrami Island area along the South Branch of the Rapid River.
-The outcrop known as "Moose Mountain," near Oak's Corner, has been described by Lockner (2008) as a "long ridge of bedrock oriented from northwest to southeast, and about 1000 feet long.
+The outcrop known as "Moose Mountain," near Oak's Corner, has been described by Lockner (2008) as a "long ridge of bedrock oriented from northwest to southeast, and about 1000 feet long."

 The surficial physiognomy of the Beltrami Island area is presently one of deep glacial drift overlying bedrock.
 This arrangement was caused by repeated episodes of glaciation during the last ice age, which covered most of the Canadian Shield.
 As the glaciers retreated, northwest Minnesota was inundated beneath meltwaters of a vast glacial lake.
 The modern result is a geologically young, nearly level landscape with vast areas of poorly drained fens and bogs.
 Characteristic of recently glaciated till-plains are the numerous streams and rivers that meander widely within their shallowly eroded valleys.
 Yet, the predominant perception of Beltrami Island area as a flat landscape cloaks the striking regional prominence that the area's bedrock expresses.
-Data derived from well drilling cores reveals that the highest elevation of bedrock within the vicinity of Norris Camp, is about 100 feet or more higher than the bedrock in the surrounding region.
-A striking fact reinforced by the flowage of streams - in every direction - away from a central point within the Beltrami Island area.38 Essentially, the bedrock forms a monadnock, an isolated hill standing above the general level of the surrounding peneplain.
-On a broad regional scale within the Agassiz Lowlands, the monadnock rises above the expansive plain of the ancient bed of Glacial Lake Agassiz, giving the impression of an island - which at one time it was - hence the geomorphic name, "Beltrami Island."
+Data derived from well drilling cores reveals that the highest elevation of bedrock within the vicinity of Norris Camp is about 100 feet or more higher than the bedrock in the surrounding region.
+Essentially, the bedrock forms a monadnock, an isolated hill standing above the general level of the surrounding peneplain.
+On a broad regional scale within the Agassiz Lowlands, the monadnock rises above the expansive plain of the ancient bed of Glacial Lake Agassiz, giving the impression of an island - which at one time it was - hence the geomorphic name, "Beltrami Island area.42